zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 ## Other users

-### Step 1: Provide IBM Key Protect credentials to Portworx.
+### Step 1: Provide IBM key management services credentials to Portworx.

 Provide the following IBM credentials (key value pairs) as environment variables to Portworx